-Safeguarding Intelligence and inspections
+Annex 7: Safeguarding Intelligence and inspections

-Advice to lead and team inspectors on the importance of taking account of any intelligence held by Estyn regarding parental complaints against a provider, and any safeguarding matters in the management of an inspection (issued May 2016)
+Advice to lead and team inspectors on the importance of taking account of any intelligence held by Estyn and CIW regarding parental complaints/ concerns against a provider, and any safeguarding matters in the management of an inspection.
 When preparing for inspection, the IC will inform the lead/ team inspector if there is any relevant safeguarding intelligence, or complaints about the provider held by Estyn.
+CIW inspectors should consider the information held by CIW in the settings service record (SIN) on Cassi.
+This information should be shared with the Lead/ team inspector during planning.
 This is so that the lead inspector may use this information to inform lines of inquiry.
 This information is helpful and may alert the lead inspector that parents may raise concerns during the inspection.
-Where the IC has indicated that there is safeguarding intelligence the lead inspector must contact Estyn's Safeguarding Officer responsible for this aspect for a briefing, and the safeguarding officer will suggest a suitable line of inquiry.

 The lead inspector is also able to use the provider's self-evaluation report and the parent questionnaires to inform their lines of inquiry for wellbeing and safeguarding.
-Where preinspection evidence in any sector identifies possible safeguarding issues or poor management by the provider, seek guidance from your sector's Assistant Director and a Safeguarding Officer from within the safeguarding lead officer team.
-Where any new issue is potentially referable, the lead inspector must apply Estyn's safeguarding policy.
+Where pre-inspection evidence in any sector identifies possible safeguarding issues or poor management by the provider, Estyn inspectors should seek guidance from your sector's Assistant Director and a Safeguarding Officer from within the safeguarding lead officer team.
+CIW inspectors must refer to a Team Manager or the saferguarding lead Where any new issue is potentially referable, the lead inspector must apply Estyn's safeguarding policy.

-During the inspection, if Estyn receives any relevant information about a safeguarding matter, an Estyn safeguarding officer will inform the lead inspector and agree how to deal with the matter.
-The lead inspector must ensure they record any evidence relating to any safeguarding lines of inquiry from interviews, observations or file reading in their JF, as this may be needed for any subsequent correspondence arising after the inspection.
-If the lead inspector or another team member records any confidential information this should be passed to Estyn's Safeguarding Officer for secure filing.
-Inspectors should not record the detail of this confidential information in the JF but should record that the material has been passed to Estyn's Safeguarding Officer along with a note of the relevant case number.
+During the inspection, if Estyn / CIW receives any relevant information about a safeguarding matter, a safeguarding officer will inform the lead inspector and agree how to deal with the matter.
+The lead inspector must ensure they record any evidence relating to any safeguarding lines of inquiry from interviews, observations or file reading in their TIF, as this may be needed for any subsequent correspondence arising after the inspection.